 To find the next meeting for any of these groups, visit the events page.

-The ecosocialism branch is proposed around the idea that the current ecological crises facing the planet can only be addressed through anticapitalist means.
-Discussion of policies, depressing climate change news, and local actions through a socialist lens.
+The ecosocialism branch is organized around this idea: current ecological crises facing the planet can only be addressed through anticapitalist and anticolonialist means.
+Discussion of policies, depressing climate change news, and inspiring local actions through a socialist lens.

 Working on utilizing electoral activities (election campaigns and outreach, pressure campaigns on elected officials) to push forward a socialist agenda.